-While the climate change denier community may miss her (though given her failure to mention Roskam in her departing blog post, one is left to wonder if the IPA will miss her), the Australian environmental community will not.
+While global warming deniers may miss her (though given her failure to mention Roskam in her departing blog post, one is left to wonder if the IPA will miss her), the Australian environmental community will not.
 Among her accomplishments at IPA, she contested the severity of reduced water flows in the Murray-Darling river system although she failed to disclose that her work was being funded by Murray Irrigation Limited.

 She also publicly asserted that global warming will be good for the Great Barrier Reef and that coral bleaching is no big deal:

 The expected rise in sea level associated with global warming may benefit coral reefs and the Great Barrier Reef is likely to extend its range further south. - The Australian